 …how ordinary people built extraordinary wealth—and how you can too.
 You'll learn how millionaires live on less than they make, avoid debt, invest, are disciplined and responsible!

-I once met Chris Hogan and attended a training class he taught at Dave Ramsey’s headquarters in Nashville.
+I once met Chris Hogan and attended a training class he taught at Dave Ramsey's headquarters in Nashville.
 He is a pretty amazing guy, and an outstanding author and speaker (very funny).
-I read Retire Inspired, his last book, but I haven’t read this latest one.
+I read Retire Inspired, his last book, but I haven't read this latest one (I have ordered it).
 However, I like the idea that it promotes the quintessential Dave Ramsey wisdom of living on less than you earn, avoiding debt, and wisely saving and investing for the future so that you can live and give generously in the future.

 The main point of the book appears to be if an ordinary person does this consistently, for most of their adult life, they'll probably end up a millionaire.

 The book obviously makes a big deal about becoming a millionaire.
 But what exactly is a millionaire?
 And is becoming a millionaire a reasonable goal, especially when it comes to saving for retirement?
 What if we fall short (as many will)?
-And most importantly, how does being a millionaire line up with the biblical warnings about the dangers of wealth?
+And most importantly, how does wanting (or becoming) a millionaire line up with the biblical warnings about the dangers of wealth?